-NRS Cancer is led by Research Champion Professor David Cameron and is divided into regions: North, East, South East and West.
+NRS Cancer is led by NHS Research Scotland Cancer Research Network, Clinical Lead Professor Jeff Evans and is divided into regions: North, East, South East and West.
 Each region has a Clinical Lead and a Network Manager to support their regional trial portfolio and research teams.
 The clinical research supported by NRS Cancer is peer-reviewed, quality research that is included in the National Institute of Health Research (NIHR) clinical trial portfolio or considered eligible by the Chief Scientist Office (CSO) in Scotland.

 Every person taking part in research is helping the fight against cancer.
 Cancer trials in Scotland cover many different types of cancer and are open at hospitals throughout Scotland.
 Please ask your cancer professional for more information on cancer clinical trials.